 The Academy enters into options to take long or short positions on U.S. interest rates or currency exchange rates.
 The Academy enters into such contracts to target and manage its interest rate and currency exposure.
-The market value and unrealized gains or losses on these options are affected by actual movements of, and market expectations of, changes in current market interest rates and exchange rates.
+The market value and unrealized gains or losses on these options are affected by actual and expected changes in current market interest rates and exchange rates.